3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

-* price - this is DIY solution where you just pay price of apu2 and spent some time with setup, of course, you can also pay for that to companies like 3mdeb, what should be still cheaper then other commercial solutions - this make it attractive to SOHO
+* price - this is DIY solution where you just pay price of apu2 and spent some time with setup, of course, you can also pay for that to companies like 3mdeb, what should be still cheaper than other commercial solutions - this makes it attractive to SOHO
 * scalability - you can decide how much resources of your router you want to give to firewall, remaining pool can be used for other purposes this save you